University Handbook, Section B:

 Besides full-time investigators, its staff includes teaching or extension faculty engaged in part-time research.
 (Discussed under Research, G30-36.)

-B60 This division is responsible for administering a variety of credit and non-credit outreach programs for K-State through its four major sections: Academic Outreach, Conferences, Administrative Systems, and Planning and Resource Development.
-(Discussed under Division of Continuing Education, H20-26.)
+B60 This division is responsible for administering a variety of credit and non-credit outreach programs for Kansas State University through its four major sections: Academic Outreach, Conferences, Administrative Systems, and Planning and Resource Development.
+(Discussed under Global Campus, H20-26.)

 Kansas Industrial Extension Services (KIES)

 B62 A part of the College of Engineering, KIES provides services to Kansas industries.
-(Discussed under K-State Research and Extension Services, H10.)
+(Discussed under K-State Research and Extension, H10.)

 B70 Established in 1960 as the center for agricultural and veterinary medical programs began abroad in 1956, this office is now the center for technical assistance and a wide variety of educational functions in many parts of the world.
 (Discussed under International Activities, H30.)